 Orgalim is therefore committed to flying the flag for open and rules-based trade between the EU and the rest of the world.
 We work with the EU institutions to improve access to international markets for the firms we represent, and to ensure that the policy framework enables them to be competitive on the global stage.
-We are convinced that strengthening the multilateral trading order is the only way to ensure Europe’s technology companies can remain global leaders in the digital industrial era.
+We are convinced that strengthening the multilateral trading order is the only way to ensure that Europe’s technology companies can remain global leaders in the digital industrial era.

 Scroll down for an overview of our advocacy work in this area - and click here to view all Orgalim position papers on trade.